samamou/Qt-Quick-Custom-Types-Demo/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the MIT License